 Cats are actually obligate carnivores, which means that the nutrition they require must come from the meat, organs and bones of the bodies of other animals.
-And because of the cat’s particular anatomical and physiological design, the most ideal and natural way for them to consume that flesh and bone is in its raw state.
+And because of the cat’s anatomy, the most ideal and natural way for them to consume that flesh and bone is in its raw state.
 Eating cooked food is not natural for cats, but eating raw food is.
 All carnivores are made to eat and digest the raw meat, bones and organs that make up the whole carcasses of their prey.

 In addition cats are desert animals, so they get most of their water from eating.
 If a cat is only fed dry kibble, the cat may become dehydrated.

 We never feed our cats any wet food that contains rice, or grains.
-Commercial cat food often contains these cheap indigestible fillers and other things I would rather not speak of.
+Commercial cat food often contains these cheap indigestible fillers and other things.
+In addition cats that eat dry food often get a urinary tract infection.
+None of my cats have ever had a urinary tract infection.

 We grind the food so that we do not have our cats dragging chicken bones around the room.